What we do

 FAME is the distinctive voice of archaeological employers and managers, and the only organisation solely devoted to representing their interests within the profession and the business world.

 We represent employers of one in three archaeological practitioners across the UK.
-Our membership includes around 50 archaeological practices, from small consultancies to the largest contractors, from commercial companies, universities and local authorities in England, Scotland and Wales.
+Our membership includes over 50 archaeological practices, from small consultancies to the largest contractors, from across the UK and Republic of Ireland.

 How it started